SelfCareMap

 1. Relieves Muscle Soreness and Tension

 After a tough workout, a long day on your feet, or hours hunched over a desk, your muscles can feel tight and fatigued.
-Magnesium plays a key role in muscle function and relaxation.
-Soaking in an Epsom salt bath may help ease inflammation, reduce stiffness, and speed up recovery—making it a favorite among athletes and anyone dealing with everyday aches.
+This is often caused by the buildup of lactic acid and the depletion of minerals during physical exertion.
+Magnesium plays a key role in muscle function and relaxation by helping the muscles contract and relax properly.

 2. Reduces Stress and Promotes Relaxation